lakejs/lake-docs/reference/box.md

 ### type <Badge type="info" text="Read only" />

-Returns the type of the box.
+Indicates the type of the box.

 * Type: `'inline' | 'block'`